-Religious practices are an important part of the lives of the Nepalese people. festivals in Nepal Mythologies of various Hindu gods and goddesses abound in this country and cultural values are based on the philosophies of holy books, this is important to all travelers in Nepal and to respect the nature and mountain spirit and its culture. festival in nepal shows you so many interesting things.
+Religious practices are an important part of the lives of the Nepalese people.
+Festivals in Nepal Mythologies of various Hindu gods and goddesses abound in this country and cultural values are based on the philosophies of holy books, this is important to all travelers in Nepal and to respect the nature and mountain spirit and its culture. festival in Nepal shows you so many interesting things.

-Dates as per Hindu / Buddhist Lunar calendar of auspicious occasion of following festivals and celebrations and worship day and seasons of following events:
+Dates as per Hindu / Buddhist Lunar calendar of the auspicious occasion of following festivals and celebrations and worship day and seasons of following events:

 Jan 12: Tol Lhosar of Tibetan Buddhism calendar this year 2015 Year of the Sheep celebrated among Gurung community throughout the country.